grondilu/bitcoin-bash-tools/README.md

 BIP-0049 and BIP-0084, are supported by three filters : `xkey`, `ykey` and `zkey`.

 To discourage the handling of keys in plain text, these functions mainly read and print keys in *binary*.
-The base58check version is only printed when writing to a terminal.
+The base58check version is only read or printed when reading from or writing to a terminal.

 Unless the option `-s` or `-t` is used, these functions read 78 bytes from stdin and interpret these as a serialized extended key.
 Then the extended key derived according to a derivation path provided as a positional parameter is computed and printed on stdout.

-To feed a base58check-encoded key as input, it must first be decoded with `base58`.
+A base58check-encoded key can be passed as input if it is pasted in the terminal, but to pass it through a pipe, it must first be decoded with `base58 -d`:

     $ myxprvkey=xprv9s21ZrQH143K31xYSDQpPDxsXRTUcvj2iNHm5NUtrGiGG5e2DtALGdso3pGz6ssrdK4PFmM8NSpSBHNqPqm55Qn3LqFtT2emdEXVYsCzC2U
     $ base58 -d <<<"$myxprvkey" |xkey /0